meghanelizabeth/katacoda-scenarios/dash-slo-workshop/step4.md

 Select 99% over 30 day time window.

-This means that we are setting an SLO to say that 99% of requests to the add_pump endpoint must be successful over 30 days.
+This means that we are setting an SLO to say that 99% of requests to the `add_pump` endpoint must be successful over 30 days.

 Click save!

+## View your data

 Check out your data on the SLO detail page!